Build an Angle Grinder Stand from an Old Bicycle Frame

 1. Strip the bicycle and plan the layout

-I start by removing wheels, handlebars, seat, and components I don’t need.
-Leave the head tube, fork, and a section of the top tube and down tube—these become the frame for mounting.
+Start by removing the wheels, handlebars, seat, and anything else you don’t need.
+Keep the head tube, fork, and a section of the top and down tube — these become the mounting frame.
 Lay out where the angle grinder will sit and how the pivot will work.
-Think about cutting clearance and handle movement so you can operate the trigger/lock and change discs without hitting frame tubing.
+Think about cutting clearance and handle movement so you can reach the trigger, use the lock, and change discs without the frame getting in the way.

 2. Fabricate the mounting plates

 Cut two matching metal plates that will clamp the grinder to the frame and form the pivot bracket.
 Drill holes for the pivot bolt and for mounting to the bicycle frame.
 I use 6–10 mm plate to keep things rigid.
-Chamfer holes slightly to avoid sharp edges and to make bolting easier.
+Chamfer the holes slightly to remove sharp edges and make bolting easier.

 3. Build the pivot and attach the grinder

-Repurpose the fork or wheel hub area to become the pivot point.
-Bolt the mounting plates together around the grinder body so the grinder becomes a removable cartridge.
-Install a pivot bolt through the fork and the bracket so the grinder can tilt like a small chop saw.
-Add washers or bushings to keep movement smooth but without wobble.
+Repurpose the fork or wheel hub as the pivot point.
+Bolt the mounting plates around the grinder body so the grinder sits like a removable cartridge.
+Run a pivot bolt through the fork and bracket so the grinder tilts like a small chop saw.
+Add washers or bushings to keep movement smooth without wobble.
+For hardware reference, the Engineering Toolbox fastener guide is a handy resource for choosing the right bolt grade and size.

 4. Weld and finish the assembly

-Once the layout and fit are right, tack-weld the brackets and reinforcements, check alignment, then finish-weld.
-Grind welds smooth where necessary so nothing interferes with the grinder’s guard or handle.
-Add stop blocks so the grinder cannot pivot beyond the safe working angle and a locking bolt to secure the head when not in use.
+Once fit and layout look right, tack-weld the brackets and reinforcements, check alignment, then finish-weld.
+Grind welds smooth where they could interfere with the grinder’s guard or handle.
+Add stop blocks so the grinder can’t pivot past a safe working angle, and fit a locking bolt to hold the head when not in use.

 5. Adjustments, safety guards, and final setup

 Fit a guard between the tool and the workpiece to direct sparks and fragments away from your face.
-Check all fasteners, make sure the grinder guard is intact, and test the pivot action slowly.
-Balance and eliminate any play at the pivot—tiny movement turns into dangerous vibration at grinder speeds.
-Bolt or clamp the stand to the workbench to prevent tipping.
+Check all fasteners, confirm the grinder guard is intact, and test the pivot slowly.
+Eliminate any play at the pivot — small movement becomes dangerous vibration at grinder speeds.
+Bolt or clamp the stand to the workbench so it can’t tip.

 🔥 Practical use cases and tips

-- Use for short repeatable cuts like trimming bolts, pipe ends, and small stock.
+• Use it for short, repeatable cuts like trimming bolts, pipe ends, and small stock.

-- Fit a wire wheel or flap disc for polishing and finishing.
-The fixed position makes light polishing work easier.
+• Fit a wire wheel or flap disc for polishing and finishing.
+The fixed position makes light polishing much easier.

-- Orient the guard so it shields you while directing sparks away—never remove or defeat the guard.
+• Orient the guard to shield your face while directing sparks away.
+Never remove or defeat the guard.

 ⚠️ Safety rules I always follow

-- Ensure the grinder’s guard is fitted and never use a disc that is cracked or past its expiration date.
-Confirm the wheel’s RPM rating meets or exceeds the grinder’s no-load speed.
+• Keep the grinder’s guard fitted.
+Never use a cracked disc or one past its expiration date.
+The wheel’s RPM rating must meet or exceed the grinder’s no-load speed.
+OSHA’s abrasive wheel machinery guidelines are worth a read before you start.

-- Balance the pivot and eliminate axial play.
-Even small vibration can quickly become unsafe.
+• Balance the pivot and eliminate axial play.
+Even small vibration can turn unsafe fast.

-- Disconnect power when adjusting or changing discs.
+• Disconnect power before adjusting or changing discs.

 “Repurpose first, buy later”